-You may already have a posting schedule that mainly cites dates, but for time, you can check analytics to see the ideal time for posting content.
+You may already have a posting schedule that indicates dates.
+But when you want to check what time to publish, check your analytics to see the ideal content posting time.

 Overall Theme or Message

-Coordinate with the content people by telling them how the concept should look at the very end of the process in a short yet concise message.
+You must coordinate content with the marketing team.
+Thus, tell them how the concept should look by the end of the process in a concise message.
 Of course, this should be reflected in the images as well.

-If you’ve got an initiative with a particular end goal, you’ll want specialized attention for it.
+Your Social Media Marketing Campaigns are similar to most campaigns out there.
+So if you’ve got an initiative with a particular end goal, you’ll want to give it specialized attention.

 You have to have media or photos in your calendar.
 Otherwise, people won’t be able to see half of the concept for a post.
-Add a thumbnail, or if your spreadsheet doesn’t allow for it, you can always input a link.
-For best results, use software or sites that are optimized for social media platforms.
+Add a thumbnail or input a link if your spreadsheet doesn’t allow for it.
+For best results, use software or sites optimized for Social Media platforms.

 Guidelines on the Platform’s Nature

+You should write down basic rules for particular Social Networking Sites.
 Note things such as character limit and best dimensions for media or the best FPS for video.
-If it’s got something to do with making your content look pristine, write it down!
+If it’s got something to do with making your content look pristine, write it down.

-These are all essential ingredients for your social media calendar—this way, everyone involved in creating the post knows what should go into it.
+All this data should be in your Social Media Content Calendar Template.
+This way, everyone involved in creating the post knows what should go into it.

-You’ve got to have direction when it comes to social media.
-The internet is a vast place, so you have to find the path you want to take and plot your route accordingly.
-Whether your social media goals are to raise awareness for a cause or educate your customers about your product or service, you have to make your intentions clear.
+You’ve got to have direction when it comes to Social Media Marketing.
+Are your goals to raise awareness for a cause or educate your customers about your product or service?
+Then it’s vital to make your intentions clear.

-No two platforms are the same; you can’t put a 10-minute video on YouTube and expect it to do numbers on Instagram.
+No two Social Media Networks or platforms are the same.
+Thus, you can’t put a 10-minute video on YouTube and expect it to do numbers on Instagram.
 Likewise, you can’t put the entire text from a Facebook post into a Twitter post unless you want to go through the trouble of numbering your Tweets.
-You need to know your platforms just as you know your audience; customize each post’s dimensions and character count according to their respective platforms.
+Therefore, you need to know your platforms just as your target audience.

-Avoid posting erratically; you want to have a constant yet organic presence on your socials.
-Be consistent with posting because you can’t break your streak once you start.
-Be present on your channels as much as you can to cultivate engagement—nobody can engage with an account with a post that dates five years back.
+You want a constant yet organic Social Media presence on your socials.
+However, be consistent with posting because you can’t break your streak once you start.
+Also, you must present on your social channels as much as possible to cultivate engagement!
+After all, nobody can engage with an account with a post that dates five years back.

-When it comes to marketing, you may have more than one project going on at a time.
-So when creating calendar templates, assign colors to specific initiatives so that it’s easier for people to figure out what they should be looking at rather than reading through everything—it’s a massive time-saver!
+When it comes to marketing, you may have more than one active project at a time.
+So when creating calendar templates, you can assign colors to specific campaigns.
+Thus, it’s easier for people to find what they’re looking for than to read through everything.
+Color coding can be a massive time-saver.